 A child is not exempted from sensorineural hearing loss, which means that protecting the ears from damage caused by loud noises should be practiced even in youngsters.
-If you experience sudden sensorineural hearing loss, it is important to see a doctor right away.
+If you experience sudden sensorineural hearing loss, it is important to see an audiologist right away.
 Early diagnosis and treatment can improve the chances of recovery.

 Signs of Sensorineural Hearing Loss

 The most common symptom of sensorineural hearing loss is difficulty hearing conversation or other sounds.
 Other symptoms may include:

 Sensorineural hearing loss is usually diagnosed with a hearing test.
 This type of hearing test can show how well you hear different sounds at different volumes.
 If you have sensorineural hearing loss, you may have difficulty hearing faint sounds or you may not be able to hear certain frequencies of sound.

 Is there a cure for sensorineural hearing loss?